SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 | `url` | The URL that was affected by the error | String | `https://rts1-lsvs.akamaized.net/out/v1/62441d2399f14dce9e558b5503edba11/index_1_948290.ts` |

 > [!IMPORTANT]
-> Requirements for each key are not provided explicitly but implementations should fill as much information as possible.
-If some information cannot be reliably determined it should be omitted.
+> Requirements for each key are not provided explicitly but implementations **SHOULD** fill as much information as possible.
+If some information cannot be reliably determined it **SHOULD** be omitted.

 Some remarks:

-- If the error occurs before playback has started (e.g. during metadata retrieval) then `position`, `player_timestamp` and `duration` must be omitted.
+- If the error occurs before playback has started (e.g. during metadata retrieval) then `position`, `player_timestamp` and `duration` **MUST** be omitted.
-- The `url` should describe the content that was affected as closely as possible, down to media playlists or segment URLs, provided this information is available.
+- The `url` **SHOULD** describe the content that was affected as closely as possible, down to media playlists or segment URLs, provided this information is available.
 - The `log` is informally defined so that any useful information can be added for investigation purposes.

 ### Example